chrdoe/chrdoe.github.io/_pages/talks.md

 Conference presentations
 ====
+Feb 2026: *“Lexical isolation” - Examining the autonomy of the verb class in Komnzo*.
+Working Group in Empirical Linguistics (WoGEL), Uppsala Universitet.

 Oct 2025: *Demonstrative systems in the languages of Southern New Guinea*.
 [CTPL3: Current Trends in Papuan Linguistics III](https://ctpl3.sciencesconf.org), Ile d'Arz (France).